 ACPET is the national industry association for independent providers of post-compulsory education and training (including higher education, vocational education and training and English language courses).

-Australian Education International (AEI) is the international arm of the Department of Industry, Innovation, Science, Research and Tertiary Education (DIISRTE).
+Australian Education International (AEI) is the international arm of the Department of Education (DoE).
 AEI leads strategic policy, regulation and government-to-government engagement in the international education sector.

 The Australian Qualifications Framework is a quality assured national framework of qualifications in the school, vocational education and training, and higher education sectors in Australia.